 This compilation of video from HVO's early morning overflight of Kīlauea Volcano's lower East Rift Zone shows (1) lava from fissure 8 moving through a perched channel toward the northeast, (2) the diverted channelized ‘a‘ā flow west of Kapoho Crater, and (3) a vigorous ocean entry along the southern coastline in the vicinity of Ahalanui Beach Park (Warm Ponds).

-Lava oozes from a small breakout near Bryson's cinder quarry on Kīlauea Volcano's lower East Rift Zone.
-The breakout was part of a small overflow from the fissure 8 lava channel.
+Lava oozes from a small breakout near the fissure 8 channel on Kīlauea Volcano's lower East Rift Zone.
 HVO field crews track the fissure 8 overflows, breakouts and lava channel behavior as conditions allow, and report information to the Hawaii County Civil Defense Agency.

 In this video taken from the Leilani Estates subdivision, lava at fissure 8 pulses above the cinder cone adding fragments of lava (spatter) that build the cone higher.
 From fissure 8, lava flows freely over small cascades (rapids) into a well-established channel.
 Near the vent, lava is traveling about 24 km per hour (15 mi per hour).
 Lava slows to about 2 km per hour (1.5 mi per hour) near the ocean entry at Kapoho.

 Aerial views of the ocean entry on Kīlauea Volcano's lower East Rift Zone on June 12, 2018, around 6:30 a.m.
 HST, show multiple small lava streams spilling into the ocean along the southern portion of the lava delta in Kapoho Bay.